justingamble/nfl_rushing/README.md

 #### To reset the data:

-This application does not modify the Player data.
-However, if the player data in the database becomes corrupt, you can drop and recreate the database tables via:
+If the player data in the database becomes corrupt, you can drop and recreate the database tables via:

 ```elixir
    mix ecto.reset